MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-mediacollectionchange.md

 ---
 title: MediaCollectionChange Event of the AxWindowsMediaPlayer Object
-description: The MediaCollectionChange event occurs when the media collection changes. ms.assetid: 99a6d512-ed8e-4f1b-856a-22ca8092741d
+description: The MediaCollectionChange event occurs when the media collection changes. | MediaCollectionChange Event of the AxWindowsMediaPlayer Object ms.assetid: 99a6d512-ed8e-4f1b-856a-22ca8092741d
 keywords:
 - MediaCollectionChange Event of the AxWindowsMediaPlayer Object Windows Media Player